 Website: Jay Pritzker Pavilion

+Let’s add this iconic sculpture if we’re talking about what is Chicago known for.
 Next up we have another famous piece of Millennium Park: the Cloud Gate sculpture.
 This artwork was created by artist Sir Anish Kapoor, and it was completed in 2006.
 It’s perhaps better known by its nickname, the bean, due of course to its bean-like shape.
 It’s one of Chicago’s most famous landmarks these days.
 Visitors crowd around the sculpture, in large part due to its shiny, reflective surface.
 It’s the perfect place to snap a selfie and commemorate your trip to Chicago.
-The artist likes to create something visually striking in an urban environment, which gives viewers a transformative experience.
-Will you feel transformed?
+The artist likes to create visually striking items in an urban environment, which gives viewers a transformative experience.

 Address: 201 E. Randolph St., between Michigan Ave & Columbus Ave Chicago, IL 60602